madskristensen/MarkSite/README.md

 My markdown content goes here
 ```

-1. The title of each page
+__pageTitle__: The title of each page
-2. The description of each page
+__description__: The description of each page
-3. A comma separated list of keywords
+__keywords__: A comma separated list of keywords
-4. The Slug.
-A Slug is what the URL should be
+__slug__: A Slug is what the URL should be

+#### Validation

+To help make sure that each pull request meets the requirements of the metadata,
+the validator helps guide the contributors to write valid `.md` files for
+the MarkSite instance.

+When using AppVeyor, each pull requests is automatically being build and the
+validator will automatically failed the build in case the pull request isn't
+satisfying the validator.